Paradoxdruid/eso-guides/usage.md

 _This is a work in progess; last updated 2025-12-15._

 This page shows the most used Skills and Sets for the top 100 dps parses on each boss, collected from [ESOlogs.com](https://esologs.com).
+Inspired heavily and drawing code from [https://sheumais.github.io/esostats/](https://sheumais.github.io/esostats/).

 Return to [Paradoxdruid's ESO Guides: Builds and Rosters](./)